 What do you actually do?

 There are DF groups all over the country, whose members meet up locally to catch up, play games and organise local events.
 DFs also run national camps and social events where we sing songs, run workshops and develop lasting friendships.
-We also run campaigns on issues important to us.
-In 2018, we voted to start a campaign about the importance of trade unions and rights at work.
+We also take part in activism around the country, about issues that matter to the Movement.
+For example, trade unions and workers rights.

 What do you learn about?

 As young people, we are the future, so it’s vital we’re aware of what’s going on in the world.
-We learn about war and peace, struggles for equality and looking after the environment.
+We learn about war and peace, struggles for equality and tackling the climate crisis.
 We also run educational projects, like MEST-UP (Mediation, Education, Support Team Umbrella Project) where we learn about sex, consent, drugs and mental health, and PARTY (Politically Active Revolutionary Thinking Youth) where we learn about politics and activism.

 How are you run?